 An education that meets the country’s needs

-This shortage in regional areas leads to opportunities for suitably qualified healthcare workers to carve out a distinctive and rewarding career.
-Workers will have more choices about the roles they take on, and greater scope for securing good pay and conditions.
+This shortage in regional areas does mean opportunities for suitably qualified healthcare workers to carve out a distinctive and rewarding career.
+They will have more choices about the roles they take on, and greater scope for securing good pay and conditions.

-As Australia’s largest regional university, Charles Sturt University (CSU) is uniquely placed to help students make the most of opportunities in regional areas, and so help the country meet its healthcare needs.
+As Australia’s largest regional university, Charles Sturt University is uniquely placed to help you make the most of opportunities in regional areas, and so help the country meet its healthcare needs.

-Our degrees in allied health and pharmacy and medical and dental science not only give you access to hands-on learning experiences in our world-class facilities but you will also be able to get workplace experience in regional organisations.
+Our degrees in allied health and pharmacy and medical and dental science are full of hands-on learning experiences in world-class facilities.
+But they also give you loads of workplace experience in regional organisations.

-Dr Heather Robinson, Senior Lecturer in Pharmacy at CSU and Head of Campus for Orange, explains how this works for pharmacy students.
+Dr Heather Robinson, Senior Lecturer in Pharmacy at Charles Sturt University, explains how this works for pharmacy students.

-“As a pharmacy student at CSU you’ll be based at Orange, New South Wales.
+“As a pharmacy student, you’ll be based at Orange, New South Wales.
 You’ll experience life in a flourishing regional town alongside dentistry, physiotherapy and clinical science students.

-“CSU is committed to contribute to the communities where we are located.
-So the CSU pharmacy program has a focus on regional health and rural health practice, including the opportunity to participate in rural professional placement.
+“The university is committed to contributing to the communities where we are located.
+So the pharmacy program has a focus on regional health and rural health practice, including the opportunity to participate in rural professional placement.

 “Many of our pharmacy students find casual work in pharmacies in Orange, Bathurst and nearby small towns during their degree.
-What’s more, they often stay on after graduation as interns and, later, as registered pharmacists and pharmacy owners.”
+What’s more, they often stay on after graduation as interns and, later, as registered pharmacists and pharmacy owners in the area.”

 Another benefit of learning at a regional university is smaller class sizes and a closer sense of community.
-These mean you get more personalised learning and increased access to academics to discuss your studies.
+These mean you get more personalised learning.
+Plus, more access to academics to discuss your studies.

 Of course, no-one wants an education that limits their options when it comes to starting or progressing their career.
-So a healthcare qualification from CSU will give you unique insights and understanding about the particular issues and requirements of devising and delivering healthcare services to rural and regional communities.
-It also gives you the skills and knowledge to work in any location.
+So a healthcare qualification from Charles Sturt University will give you unique insights and understanding about the particular issues and requirements of devising and delivering healthcare services to rural and regional communities.
+However, it also gives you the skills and knowledge to work in any location.
 You could work anywhere from the sweeping plains of the outback to the heart of the city.
-It will also enable you to work in a wide range of healthcare settings, including:
+It will also set you up to work in a wide range of healthcare settings, including: